abhogan/abhogan.github.io/index.md

 <img src="abhogan_crop.jpg" width="200" class="float-right">

 ## Research activities
-I am an Imperial College Resesarch Fellow, at Imperial College London.
+I am an Imperial College Research Fellow, at Imperial College London.
 I work on mathematical models of infectious diseases, focussed on childhood diseases and the public health impact of new vaccines.
-The focus of my current research is to develop dynamic models for respiratory synctial virus (RSV) transmission and vaccination, to inform target product profiles for RSV vaccine in low-income settings.
+The focus of my current research is to develop dynamic models for respiratory syncytial virus (RSV) transmission and vaccination, to inform target product profiles for RSV vaccine in low-income settings.

 I work on a range of other projects.
 These include estimating the impact of future vaccines for SARS-CoV-2 infection and COVID-19 disease, and modelling global [dose allocation strategies](https://www.sciencedirect.com/science/article/pii/S0264410X21004278).
 My research has informed international vaccine [policy guidance](https://www.who.int/publications/i/item/who-sage-roadmap-for-prioritizing-uses-of-covid-19-vaccines-in-the-context-of-limited-supply).